alangnt/alangnt/README.md

 Hi, I’m **Alan**, a full-stack developer with a passion for **AI**, **Astronomy**, and **Quantum tech**.

 Currently finishing my **MSc in Software Development**, interning full-time as a developer, and building experimental apps that blend **science, art, and software**.
-I live in France 🇫🇷, but I’m aiming for **Geneva 🇨🇭** and later **USA 🇺🇸** - to work on space, tech, and everything in between.
+I live in France 🇫🇷, but I’m aiming for **Switzerland 🇨🇭**, to work on space, physics, tech, and everything in between.

 ---